paul-wolf/yewdoc-client/readme.md

     yd show foo | yd read --create bar

-The contents of foo will be appear in bar.
+The contents of foo will appear in bar.

 List all your documents: